Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 It is unlikely that a simple linear prediction model can be used to fit every type of soil data.
-It is more likely that some customized models, i.e. models designed for each property, would perform better than if a single model were used for a diversity of soil properties.
+It is more likely that some customized models, i.e. models specific for each property, would perform better than if a single model were used for a diversity of soil properties.
 This is because different soil properties have different distributions, they vary differently at different scales, and are controlled by different